dlforrister/ICIPE_Metabolomics_WS_2022/README.md

 * Dr. Dale Forrister - Lecture - What is Metabolomics?
 * Introduction to Journal Club Activity
 * Dr. Dale Forrister - Lecture - A deep dive into the ecometabolomics workflow
-* Office hours -  review of R skills
+* Office hours -  Review of R skills

 #### Day 2 (25 October 2022)
 * Dr. Xavier Cheseto -  Lab tours, overview of sample collection and analysis